 1. All beacons always transmit the Main 154 Bit Message Field in every burst before transmitting a Rotating Field as defined above.
-2. ELT(DT)s cannot include RLS functionality and therefore always transmit Rotating Field #1 3.
-Beacons with RLS Functionality always transmit Field #2 in the first and subsequent odd numbered bursts and Field #0 in the second and subsequent even numbered bursts 4.
+2. ELT(DT)s cannot include RLS (e.g., Type 1, Type 2, Type 3, etc.) functionality and therefore always transmit Rotating Field #1 3.
+Beacons with RLS Type 1 automatic acknowledgement functionality always transmit Field #2 in the first and subsequent odd numbered bursts and Field #0 in the second and subsequent even numbered bursts 4.
 National Use ELT(DT) Beacons shall transmit Field #3 and Field #1 on a schedule set by the relevant national authority.
-National Use Beacons with RLS Functionality shall transmit Field #3, Field #2 and Field #0 on a schedule set by the relevant national authority.
+National Use Beacons with RLS Functionality shall transmit the selected fields, Field #4, Field #3, Field #2 and Field #0 on a schedule set by the relevant national authority.
 During a self-test all types of National Use beacons always transmit Field #3.
+5. Beacons with RLS Type 3 TWC (message) functionality will transmit Field #4 in the first and subsequent odd numbered bursts and Field #0 in the second and subsequent even numbered bursts.
+6. Beacons with combined RLS functionality which may be specified in the future.